tash-g/BLKI_diel/README.md

   - _col_lat_: Numeric latitude of colony
   - _col_lon_: Numeric longitude of colony

-- **BLKI_metadata.RData** Abridged dataset giving colony locations of each individual.
+- **BLKI_metadata_anon.RData** Abridged dataset giving colony locations of each individual.
 Each row contains one individual bird.
 Data columns are as follows:
   - _ring_: Factor encoding unique ID of bird
   - _colony_: Factor encoding the colony of provenance for the bird
   - _col_lat_: Numeric latitude of colony
   - _col_lon_: Numeric longitude of colony

-- **Grumant/NyAPyr/SEATRACK_GLS_processed.RData** Individual datasets separated by '/'.
-Datasets containing the raw immersion data for all birds, processed for consistent formatting and to calculate behavioural states.
-Each row indicates a 10 minute bout.
+- **temperature_data_2013-2022.Rdata** Gives hourly temperature values (degrees celsius) at each colony.
 Data columns are as follows:
-  - _datetime_: Datetime variable (POSIXct) indicating start time of 10 minute bout
+  - _col_lat_: Numeric latitude of colony
-  - _immersion_: Numeric total salt water immersion recorded in the 10 minute bout.
-Geolocators sample every 3 seconds and log the total number of salt-water immersion events recorded every 10 minutes.
-Can therefore vary between 0 (no immersion) and 200 (complete immersion)
+  - _col_lon_: Numeric longitude of colony
-  - _ring_: Factor encoding unique ID of bird
+  - _datetime_: Datetime variable indicating date and hour of observation
-  - _light_: Numeric light level recorded in lux
+  - _temp_: Numeric temperature in degrees celsius
-  - _behaviour_: Factor indicating most probable behavioural state based on behaviour-finding algorithm
+  - _colony_: Factor encoding the colony of provenance for the bird